AMS-MRC-disc-math-bio/pmfe/README.md

 ## License

-The source for iB4e-GTfold-parametrizer is released under the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+The source for pmfe is released under the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 [macports]: //www.macports.org/
 [openmp]: http://openmp.org/